ProhoDimka/Company-Infrastructure-Demo/README.md

 ```shell
 ./infra_launch_1st_2_gitlab_runner.sh
 ```
-9. Next infrastructure deploying stages implimented with gitlab pipline.
+9. Next infrastructure deploying stages were implimented with gitlab pipline.
-10. In case it was you first time launch and gitlab was never backuped before:
+10. In case it was your first time deploy and gitlab was never backuped before:
     * Setup new project
     * upload your personal ssh public key
     * add remotes in your local to push this project to gitlab